roboscienceorg/book/source/Introduction/overview.rst

    The small mobile robot illustrates the three aspects of robotic systems: sensing, computing and actuating.

-Figure :numref:`intro-components` shows the basic hardware elements of a typical low cost small mobile robot.
+:numref:`intro-components` shows the basic hardware elements of a typical low cost small mobile robot.
 We can see sensors, software and effectors in this unit.
 There are two sensing systems described in Figure :numref:`intro-components`.
 The familiar sensor is the Microsoft Kinect.
 The